ConagherL/Secret-Server/Automation/Secret_Deactivation/README.md

 - Requires "Administer Reports" permissions in SS
 - API account used must have access to all secrets within scope (Owner Rights)
 -   Optionally, if you want a "report" only mode, then the API account must have "View" rights
+-   If you would like to run this through a controlled test, utilize the TEST-Secrets not viewed in 90 days report and specify on line 49 the IDs of secrets you would like to target

 ## Usage
 Load the Thycotic Secret Server Module